Fredenburg, LP-Gas Engineer

 (Click on an item to be taken down the page to that subject.)

-Temporary Suspension of Violations for Covers Over Tanks Coming to an End - March 19, 2015 - We announced in October that we had temporarily suspended the portion of inspections we began earlier that year that rejected any cover over a container containing LP-Gas.
+Temporary Suspension of Violations for Covers Over Tanks Coming to an End - May 6, 2015 - We announced in October that we had temporarily suspended the portion of inspections we began earlier that year that rejected any cover over a container containing LP-Gas.
 See details of the suspension and an update of its status by clicking here.
 The plans we had for dealing with the potential interruption in business did not materialize as intended.
 This is not to be interpreted as approval for the covers, especially if the relief valve is blocked from discharging unobstructed to the open air for tens of feet over the container.
 It is a temporary suspension only.
-That suspension is expected to end on July 1, 2015.
+That suspension will end on July 1, 2015.
 We are attempting to contact any company or location with a covered tank, explaining the requirements concerning covered tanks and the fire protection analysis, and telling them of the end of the suspension.
 Click here to see the letter we will be sending out beginning this week.
+We will also be e-mailing the same information to sites with an e-mail address on file.
+The document shown as an enclosure to the letter can be found at www.ncagr.gov/standard/LP/LPgasConcerns/FireProtectionAnalysis.htm.

 Composite Cylinder Recall Notice - May 29, 2013

 Certain composite cylinders made by the Lite

 Cylinder Company have been recalled by the US DOT.
 See the recall notice for the DOT numbers included in the recall.
+(Click on the underlined text, above.)
 This number is marked on the cylinder or on the enclosing frame.
 Customers who own these cylinders must stop using them and follow the instructions in the recall notice.
 Dealers must not fill these cylinders.

 1. Operations and Maintenance Procedures Information